My name is Jenny, and I am a passionate user of the internet and a full-time translator.

 I have been working as a translator from home for the past five years, and I have been quite successful and was able to earn enough money to live on it.
 Translating is truly my passion, and I am sure I will be doing it for the rest of my life.
 However, the translation business is not an easy industry to establish oneself.
 There are multiple scams and unserious contractors and suppliers out there who make your life difficult if you don't know how to deal with them or, better yet, avoid them.

 1. Website Verification

 A website can tell a lot about the professionalism of a company.
-Nowadays, it is fairly easy to set up a professional website using one of the website templates provided by the countless website hosting companies.
+Nowadays, it is fairly easy to set up a professional website using one of the website templates provided by the countless website hosting companies out there.
 And yet, there are many translation agencies out there that present themselves on a website that looks like it was made within 30 minutes.
 Stay away from those websites.
 A serious website usually offers the following:

 - Contact information like an email address and a phone number.
 If the company uses an email address like firstname.lastname@example.org or email@example.com, it cannot be considered a well-established, serious company.